JoseluGames/MinecraftModdingDoneRight/Readme.md

 ##Things to do

+1. Setup Gradle.
+2. Have a beautiful Readme.

+##Things done

-1. Choose Minecraft version to work with: http://www.strawpoll.me/10594726
+1. Choose Minecraft version to work with: 1.10.
-2. Setup Gradle.
-3. Have a beautiful Readme.